koel/docs/src/README.md

 ## Credits

 Koel is built on the shoulder of the giants.
-My sincere thanks go to the guys behind Vue, Laravel, as well as all JavaScript and PHP packages used in the project.
+My sincere thanks go to the folks behind Vue, Laravel, as well as all JavaScript and PHP packages used in the project.

 ## Sponsors and Support